 Richard’s research is conducted within the Digital Media Design research group.
 He collaborates with John Lee, Martin Parker, Jules Rawlinson, Andrew Connor, Denitsa Petrova and a team of about 10 PhD students and research associates.
 Research themes interact with project work in a suite of digital MSc programmes.

 Richard’s research demonstrates the value of a broad interdisciplinary framework for examining the relationship between computing, design, and contemporary cultural theories.
-He is currently investigating the way we configure spaces through the use of pervasive mobile devices, such as smartphones, iPods and GPS.
-Richard is developing this theme through the sonic metaphor of tuning and phenomenological concepts of mood.
-He recently published a book Mood and Mobility (MIT Press), and his tenth book, Network Nature: Digital Technologies and the Semiotics of Place will be published in 2017 by Bloomsbury Press.
+He investigates the way we configure spaces through the use of pervasive mobile devices.
+Richard has developed this theme through the sonic metaphor of tuning and phenomenological concepts of mood (Stimmung).
+He recently published a book Mood and Mobility (MIT Press), and his tenth book, Network Nature: The Place of Nature in the Digital Age was published in 2018 by Bloomsbury Press.
 Richard was recently co-investigator on a major funded project on mobility and aging entitled Mobility, Mood and Place.